Glenn Davies: Ordained ministry

+Controversy and stances on issues

+Davies took conservative stances on issues of morality.
+He directed criticism at church branches that had moved to bless same-sex unions, such as the Anglican Diocese of Wangaratta in Victoria.

-In October 2019, in his presidential address to the synod of the Diocese of Sydney, Davies advised those who wanted to change the doctrine of the Anglican Church of Australia to allow the blessing of same-sex marriage to leave the church.
+In October 2019, in his presidential address to the synod of the Anglican Diocese of Sydney, Davies advised those who wanted to change the doctrine of the Anglican Church of Australia to allow the blessing of same-sex marriage to leave the church.
 These comments were criticised by some within the church who want it to be more inclusive.
 In response, Davies indicated that his comments were directed at those who wanted to change church doctrine and not to members of congregations or those who identified as gay.

+He said: "I fear for the stability of the Anglican Church of Australia.
+These developments have the potential to fracture our fellowship and impair our communion.
+I have stated this on numerous occasions at the annual National Bishops' Conference, but sadly to little effect.
+My own view is that if people wish to change the doctrine of our church, they should start a new church or join a church more aligned to their views – but do not ruin the Anglican Church by abandoning the plain teaching of Scripture.
+Please leave us."

+This hardline stance caused the Anglican Church to split in Australia in 2022, with a breakaway "Diocese of the Southern Cross" having conservative elements of the church leaving the parent church.
 On 15 August 2022, it was announced that Glenn Davies would be the first bishop of the new Diocese of the Southern Cross set up by GAFCON Australia.